 In removing mold from clothing & towels, you will find that the places you hang your clothes and towels are part of the problem.
 Bathrooms, closets and bedrooms, as well as laundry rooms, are not always the driest environments, especially if you wad up wet clothing and leave them in a corner or your closet.

-When trying to avoid black mold or musty odors, you need to dry those rooms with a good dehumidifier.
+When trying to avoid black mold or musty odors, you need to dry those rooms with one of the best dehumidifiers.
 As they say, ‘an ounce of prevention is worth a pound of cure’.
 Keeping the air in those dry through using the right dehumidifier for those rooms is the best way to remove mold from clothes.

 The less mold that gets inside your clothes, the easier time you will have cleaning them.
 You will also save some money as you won’t be using a lot of different cleansers to get those clothing items clean and mold free again.